ElzatElham/LVDAN/README.md

 # Install ultralytics
 python setup.py install

-注意：You can directly modify the relevant code in ultralytics to implement other functionalities, such as adding attention mechanisms or changing the backbone.
-However, after making the modifications, you need to run `python setup.py install` again to apply the code changes.

 ```

 The main modification is the loss function, located in ultralytics/yolo/utils/loss.py

+**Note：**You can directly modify the relevant code in ultralytics to implement other functionalities, such as adding attention mechanisms or changing the backbone.
+However, after making the modifications, you need to run `python setup.py install` again to apply the code changes.

 # t-SNE Visualization
 The visualization code is located at: DA-YOLOV8/t-sne/plt_t-sne.py